emericg/WatchFlower/docs/thermobeacon-ble-api.md

 ## Protocol

 The device uses BLE GATT for communication.
-Sensor values are immediately available for reading, but usually require elaborate conversions.
+Sensor values are immediately available for reading.
-In order to limit connection time, the Parrot Pot device may disconnect from the application after a certain amount of time (around 1s) without incoming BLE request.

 ### BLE & GATT